 Know the NYE Sales Cycle for Your Market

-By looking at historic ticket sales data specific to individual markets, myZone can provide you with in-depth knowledge on how you are performing in comparison to your competitors.
+By looking at historical ticket sales data specific to individual markets, myZone can provide you with in-depth knowledge on how you are performing in comparison to your competitors.

 “For example on December 3rd, we are (historically) approximately 15% into the NYE sales cycle.
 So, if by this point you’ve already sold 30% of your inventory, you are selling two times faster than the market, and you’re on pace to sell twice the amount of your capacity,” says Mike.

-These kinds of statistics give you exclusive insight into your individual performance in relation to that of the rest of the market, and gives you a unique opportunity to adapt your strategies accordingly.
+These kinds of statistics give you an exclusive insight into your individual performance in relation to that of the rest of the market and gives you a unique opportunity to adapt your strategies accordingly.

 “If you are well ahead of the market (around 30%-40%), you can aggressively increase your ticket prices.
 If you are behind the curve, then you know that you need to keep your prices low and invest in a strong marketing strategy,” says Mike.